-Sean was most recently featured in our 2021 Spotlight Exhibit.
+Sean is currently featured in our 2022 Fall Spotlight Exhibit.

 Images above are from Sean’s 2021 Spotlight Exhibit